Introduction to International Business (11204.2)

 Required IT skills

-Familiarity with basic Microsoft Office programs such as Word.
+Familiarity with basic Microsoft Office programs such as Word, to be able to research online including using the University's databases and electronic journals.

 Work placement, internships or practicums